bbauska/LFS173x/README.md

 Click [here](https://github.com/cloudcompass/ToIPLabs/blob/master/docs/LFS173xV2/OpenAPIControllerAIP2.md) to
 jump into the lab.

-## Reflections: New Protocols and Verifiable Credential Formats {#reflections-new-protocols-and-verifiable-credential-formats .unnumbered}
+## Reflections: New Protocols and Verifiable Credential Formats

 All done?
 We think that's a pretty important lab for a couple of reasons.
 Here are some things to reflect upon now that you've done the